 Did you know that...
 Bird had the opportunity to play professional football for AFC Wimbledon before deciding to concentrate on motorsport?

-For three seasons in a row Sam Bird has gone into the final round of the series with a slim mathematical chance of winning the championship that ultimately didn't come to pass.
+For four seasons in a row Sam Bird has gone into the final round of the series with a slim mathematical chance of winning the championship that ultimately didn't come to pass.

-Alongside Sebastien Buemi and Lucas di Grassi, Bird is one of just three drivers to have a won a race in each of the three Formula E seasons to date, with a superb double win in New York the highlight of his Season 3 campaign.
+Alongside Sebastien Buemi and Lucas di Grassi, Bird is one of just three drivers to have a won a race in each of the three Formula E seasons to date, with a superb double win in New York (Season 3) the highlight of his all-electric racing career.

 Bird appeared on the karting scene in 2002.
-Following his stint in karting, Bird won a scholarship to race in the inaugural season of Formula BMW with Carlin Motorsport.
-He ended the year with three wins and finished as one of the top rookie drivers.
+Following his stint in karting, he won a scholarship to race in the inaugural season of Formula BMW with Carlin Motorsport, ending the year with three wins and finished as one of the top rookie drivers.

 Bird remained in Formula BMW for a second season and eventually finished as championship runner-up that year.
 His name also appeared on the shortlist for the McLaren AUTOSPORT BRDC Young Driver of the Year Award.